Why was IMPRESS created?

 How can publications join IMPRESS?

 Joining IMPRESS can cost as little as £50 a year for organisations with up to £100,000 annual turnover, with a sliding scale for larger organisations based on turnover above that.
+You can apply online to join IMPRESS here.

 What publishers gain from being a member of IMPRESS